 Examples of factors include momentum, stocks in a longer-term uptrend that would be expected to continue; or size, stocks of smaller companies that can drive excess returns at time versus larger companies.

-Risk-weighted factors with a defensive approach.
+Risk-weighting factors to seek growth, combined with a defensive approach.

 Using a set of quantitative models, the system examines patterns in investor behavior that may induce a “paradigm shift” or a change in market environment for individual factors.
 The ETFs used represent the six widely recognized equity factors.
 Here are the key steps: